 - Bread flour is usually unbleached, has more gluten and is best used in yeast doughs.

 - Whole wheat flour is made from grinding wheatberry, but is not good for baking due to its heaviness.
+Some bakers will try mixing whole wheat and white flours together, which makes for a healthier and less dense dough than using whole wheat flour by itself.

 Types of Sugars